ericrogler/Green-Book/Z013_Teacher_Client_Relations.md

 That's where the comparison to clients/customers stop with them.
 After that, they're considered children unless they're 18 years old or older.

-There are two consistent truths I have found out with any students I oversaw in classes.
+There are two consistent truths I observed with students in classes.
 1. The best students (in behavior, at least) have parents who don't enable them or baby them.
 2. Students lie all the time.

+If anyone tells you a student is an angel, or smart, or some similar comment about how they never cause trouble, don't believe them at first.
+That type of comment is typically a red flag.
+If a student were truly smart or benevolent, they'd also be smart enough to know not to cause behavioral issues.
+I've also seen cases where smart people are extremely good at manipulation of staff, peers, etc. to get what they want as well.

 This category mainly applies for students still considered minors.
 The biggest thing to note is minors don't follow the (exact) same rules as adults when it comes to learning.
 Sometimes, younger students genuinely do not know any better because they haven't been *taught* any better; you're often working with a (mostly) blank canvas.